Champlain LHIN Sub-Region Consultations: Transforming Pathways to Care

-At its September 28, 2016 public meeting, the Champlain LHIN Board of Directors approved sub-regions as an important way to achieve the LHIN’s mission of building a coordinated, integrated and accountable health system for people where and when they need it.
-These sub-region geographies address a variety of perspectives and population-health dimensions, while considering existing community networks and partnerships.
+In September 2016, the Champlain LHIN Board of Directors approved sub-regions as an important way to achieve the LHIN’s mission of building a coordinated, integrated and accountable health system for people where and when they need it.

 While Champlain residents may get health care wherever they need it, focusing on smaller areas to plan health service delivery makes sense: our region is very large, and health needs vary among people living in different parts of our region.